WiIIiam278/HuskHomes/docs/Plan-Hook.md

 - Plan v5.4.1690+

 ## Setup
-1. Install Plan to your Spigot server(s) with HuskHomes installed
+1. Install Plan on your server(s) alongside HuskHomes
+2. Ensure `plan.enabled` is set to `true` in your [`config.yml` file](config-files)
-2. Configure Plan as necessary and restart your servers
+3. Configure Plan as necessary and restart your servers
-3. Data will start showing up on Player pages on the "Plugins" panel, under "HuskHomes"
+4. Data will start showing up on Player pages on the "Plugins" panel, under "HuskHomes"